 We develop an overlapping generations model that incorporates and utilizes three specific characteristics of durable good consumption in India.
 First, durable items constitute an easily observable component of a household's consumption.
-We assume, in particular, that the durables owned by a household act as a signal of its social status; higher social status leads to higher income through matching with a "highquality" spouse of the marriageable generation3.
+We assume, in particular, that the durables owned by a household act as a signal of its social status; higher social status leads to higher income through matching with a higherquality spouse.
 Second, durables provide a stream of consumption value over time, so that the observed durable goods owned by a household at any time may have been accumulated over more than one generation.
 Third, durable goods do not last forever, i.e. they depreciate over time, ensuring a limit on the accumulation effect described above.

-In our model, households have two channels for enhancing future income (and potentially escaping poverty) - the labor market and the marriage market.
-Choosing (costly) education allows a higher expected labor-market return, but spending on additional durables (instead of education) signals a higher social status which increases expected marriage-market return.
-The optimal choice clearly depends on which of
+In our model, households have two channels for enhancing future income (and potentially escaping poverty) - the labour market and the marriage market.
+Choosing (costly) education increases the probability of a high labour-market return, while spending on additional durables (instead of education) signals a higher social status which increases the probability of a high marriage-market return.
+The optimal choice depends on which of the two expected returns is higher relative to its cost.
+This depends, in turn, on the quantity of durables already accumulated by older generations in the household, since it is total durables in a household at any time that signal its social status.
+We assume, moreover, that in any period, households must meet a